MihaiDavid05/ModARN-GenT/README.md

 In the above command the training is done on the toy dataset, using feature decoders and a random initial state.
 Early stopping is used and the experiments progress are tracked using wandb.

+All the experiments are saved under `saved_models` folder.

+The hyperparameters for each type of network are defined at the script level.

 ### Evaluation

 Use the `evaluation.py` script for evaluation.